pypa/packaging.python.org/source/specifications/index-hosted-attestations.rst

       and certificate.
       """

+  @dataclass
+  class VerificationMaterialV2(VerificationMaterial):
       timestamps: list[bytes]
       """
       List of base64 encoded RFC3161 timestamp responses.

-      Added in Attestation version 2.
+      Added in V2.
+In practice this allows the use of dsse 0.0.2 entries (used in Rekor v2 transparency log) within VerificationMaterialV2.transparency_entries.

-      Note that list may be empty even for valid attestations: see "Attestation Verification"
+      Note that list may be empty when dsse 0.0.1 entries are used: see "Attestation Verification"
       """

 A full data model for each object in ``transparency_entries`` is provided in